- Study Mode: Full time

 How will I be taught and assessed?

-Buckinghamshire New University has over 20 years’ experience in running this course and you will be taught by academics and instructors who have experience of working in the aviation industry.
+Buckinghamshire New University has over 20 years’ experience in running this course and you will be taught by professional pilots with many years’ worth of experience.

 You will also benefit from the team’s connections and valuable networking opportunities.
 Industry-leading professionals often deliver talks and presentations, providing valuable insight into the profession.